 Attributes Definition Applications for M&E Nodes Nodes represent individuals, groups, communities, organizations, or other entities within a network, e.g., the different types of organizations (say internal partners, external partners, donors) working together on a project are the nodes.
 Identify the key actors and players in each network.
 Edges Represent different ties/links/relationships/ interactions between nodes.
-Edges are the relationships present like friendships, collaborations, or communication ties between individuals/groups, communities or organizations within a given network.
-Help to define the type and nature of linkage/communications existing within a network.
-Sociogram Represents a visualization with defined boundaries of connections in the network (For illustration please see Figures 1, 2,3 and 4 in section 3 of this document).
+Edges are the relationships present like friendships, collaborati or communication ties between individuals/grou communities or organizations within a given net Help to define the type and nature of linkage/communications existing within a network.
+Sociogram Represents a visualization with defined boundaries of connections in the network (For illustration please see Figures 1, 2, 3 and 4 in section 3 of this document).
 Help to depict various attributes and centrality measures.
-Directed/Undirect ed Network In undirected networks, the edges connect unordered pairs of nodes, i.e., each edge of the graph connects concomitantly two vertices, e.g., a network of organizations working together on a common goal, such as a consortium of NGOs implementing a joint program.
+Directed/Undirected Network In undirected networks, the edges connect unordered pairs of nodes, i.e., each edge of the graph connects concomitantly two vertices, e.g., a network of organizations working together on a common goal, such as a consortium of NGOs implementing a joint program.
 In directed networks, all edges have an orientation assigned, so the order of the vertices they link matters.
-Directed networks represent relationships where the connection between two nodes has a specific direction (e.g., Twitter), while undirected networks Helps identify the type of network and the type of connections and direction of those relations, whether the connection is one- way or two-way.
+Directed networks represent relationships where the connection between two nodes has a specific direction (e.g., Twitter), while undirected networks represent relationships where the connection is bidirectional (e.g. Facebook friendships).
+Helps identify the type of network and the type of connections and direction of those relations, whether the connection is one-way or two-way.